-The story of the country’s worst aviation disaster at the time has never been told.
-It begame the foder for strange tales and UFO abductions.
-With the new book, Fatal Crossing, the whole story has emerged:
+The story of the country’s worst aviation disaster became foder for strange tales and UFO abductions.
+With the new book, Fatal Crossing, the true story has emerged:

 As a furious squall swept down Lake Michigan on June 23, 1950, a DC-4 with 58 souls on board flew from New York toward Minnesota.
 Minutes after midnight Captain Robert Lind requested a lower altitude as he began crossing the lake, but Air Traffic Control could not comply.
 That was the last communication with Northwest Airlines Flight 2501.

 Shredded human remains washing up on the beaches of West Michigan served as evidence of the country’s worst commercial aviation disaster.
 The Navy and Coast Guard never located the wreck, rendering it impossible to determine a cause for this tragic accident.